adrensnyder/ImapSyncMigrationHelper/README.md

 ## TODO
 NOTE: I program in my spare time but i will try to update those scripts asap.
 - Add more options to the Rules scripts (Like Subject)
-- Add language option for single account in sharebox|users creation/modification\
+- Add language option for single row and not the entire conversion in sharebox|users creation/modification\
-- Convert Alias|DistributionList|Permissions to use a single file with all the operations like Rules script Do similar things for Date, Time and Time Zone for the Sharebox
+- Convert Alias|DistributionList|Permissions to use a single file with all the operations like Rules script

 ---
 Thanks to:\